 The starting salary will be good, you’ll learn a lot about how businesses operate, and you can also switch into a finance or sales/marketing role if you decide accounting isn’t for you.

-No – there are certainly others.
+No – there are certainly other good jobs for new grads.

 I didn’t set out to create a list of 20 mediocre jobs for entry-level job seekers; I want to give you the best of the best.